robmcmullen/omnivore/docs/overview.rst

 <http://docs.enthought.com/traits/traits_user_manual/index.html>`_ for more.

-Traits also have callback methods when they are changed, and this feature is used occasionally in peppy2.
+Traits also have callback methods when they are changed, and this feature is used occasionally in omnimon.
 I'm getting away from some of this use in later revisions, because it is not obvious that methods are called when an attribute is set.